-The New England Journal of Medicine (NEJM) published a study last week that shows the risks of a daily baby aspirin may outweigh the benefits, at least in patients older than 65.
+The AHA made this change based on a study published last fall in the New England Journal of Medicine (NEJM) that showed the risks of a daily baby aspirin (mostly related to bleeding problems) outweighed the benefits, at least in patients older than 65.

 I’ve known a lot of people, however, who started taking a daily baby aspirin on their own, without checking with their health care providers first.

 Over the last few years there have been lots of stories in the media about the health benefits of a daily baby aspirin, such as lowering heart attack or stroke risk, or preventing colon cancer or dementia.

 Those are some scary health problems; and why shouldn’t we trust a common, inexpensive drug that has baby* in its name?

 But aspirin is a drug, and although it definitely has a place in medicine as a fever reducer, pain reliever, anti-inflammatory and blood thinner, it’s not safe for everyone and shouldn’t be used carelessly.